 Larger to store

 Who better to trust with margaritas than Jimmy Buffett himself?
 The "Margaritaville" singer is behind this surprisingly excellent range of margarita machines, though the Bahamas unit is a crowd favorite.
 It's built with everything you need to mix up minimal-effort margaritas.
-In the top of the unit is a mounted ice reservoir and ice-shaving blade.
+At the top of the unit are a mounted ice reservoir and ice-shaving blade.
 The bottom features a 36-ounce blending jar.

 Keeps drinks frozen